You Were Never Really Here review: Lynne Ramsay’s tight, 85-minute film is already being referred to as a masterpiece.

 You Were Never Really Here review by Orestes Adam.

 Less than 24 hours after exiting the cinema and I already envy my past self for being able to presently experience Lynne Ramsay’s gorgeous and deeply disturbing thriller.
-Since its premiere at the Cannes Film Festival this year, the film has been called many things; namely rushed and incomplete.
+Since its premiere at the Cannes Film Festival last year, the film has been called many things; namely rushed and incomplete.
 While it is most certainly short (running at a mere 85 minutes) and is missing much of the direct exposition we as an audience have become conditioned to, Lynne Ramsay’s directorial follow-up to We Need to Talk About Kevin is a work of art just as poetic, experimental, brutal and visceral to a 21st century audience as Taxi Driver was to the 70s.

 Adapted from the novella of the same name by Jonathan Ames, You Were Never Really Here follows the story of Joe (Joaquin Phoenix), an Afghan war veteran who makes his living as a hammer-wielding hitman, specializing in saving children from sex traffickers.
 The plot, when laid bare, is rather simple, and even predictable: Joe rescues a senator’s daughter (Ekaterina Samsonov) from a high-class child sex racket only for her traffickers to abduct her back and consequently hunt down Joe and everyone he cares for.
 However, where Lynne Ramsay’s auteurist touch separates this film from most generic hired gun flicks is her choice to focus more on the man than the hit itself.
 You Were Never Really Here is ultimately a character study, exploring the contradictions and dualities that make up the life that is Joe’s.
 Is he a hero for saving children from continued abuse or is he a monster for the manner in which he eviscerates his opponents?
 You can see that he refrains from defining himself as either, himself a tortured soul from a young age.
 His trauma is ambiguous as Ramsey chooses to show us only brief snippets from the defining moments of his life; the sight of children dying in Afghanistan and the abuse both he and his mother received from his father as a boy, all of which have given him an extreme suicide fantasy that comprises both some of the film’s most shocking and serene moments.